jkemi/plipsql/README.md

-Small helper for working with JDBC from within Java
+Small helpers for working with JDBC from within Java